Wint3rmute/baczek.me/content/now.md

 1X,05
 ```

+After a few weeks of equally satisfying and exhaustive work, earthly days of
+the EagleEye satellite have nearly passed.
+It is now ready for it's greatest
+journey!

+{{image (src="/eagleeye_cleanroom.jpg" small=false title="The EagleEye satellite, soon to be launched!")}}

 Bought myself a bike.
 Expłoring biking routes
 around Warsaw.

 >Watching:
 >
 >- Into the Wild (2005)
+>- Invincible - Season 2, part 1

 ```
 0X.05